znurfzh/xdai-nyu.github.io/_curriculum/week-01.md

 ## In-class Activity
-Speculate AI Futures: Working with partners, students will speculate on a futuristic learning environment, and how they would incorporate technology into this system to make it their ideal learning environment, and share with the class.
+Speculate AI Futures: Consider your current learning environment.
+How do you gain new knowledge?
+How do you pick new skills?
+How do you interact with your peers and technology while learning?
+Now imagine a futuristic learning environment.
+Consider using emerging technologies to design an ideal learning environment.
+Create a scenario, in the form of a short story, of a learner living in this speculative world.

+Now you take the role of a given stakeholder in this future world.
+What would your role as this stakeholder be, in this future learning environment?

 *No readings prior to the introductory class.*